 Mux Miner recently developed a series of Application-Specific Integrated Circuit (ASIC)

-MUX MINER: NEXT GEN TURNKEY CRYPTOCURRENCY MININGUTRECHT, AM, NETHERLANDS, August 19, 2021 /EINPresswire.com/ -- Mux Miner recently developed a series of Application-Specific Integrated Circuit (ASIC) powered by the MuxMiner independent core technology aimed at offering a speedy and highly efficient blockchain mining for the novice and experienced cryptocurrency enthusiast alike with preconfigured hash functions.
+UTRECHT, AM, NETHERLANDS, August 23, 2021 /EINPresswire.com/ -- Mux Miner recently developed a series of Application-Specific Integrated Circuit (ASIC) powered by the MuxMiner independent core technology aimed at offering a speedy and highly efficient blockchain mining for the novice and experienced cryptocurrency enthusiast alike with preconfigured hash functions.

 Without the usual technical complexities, the Mux series operates on a maximum hash rate of 400 TH/s for a power consumption of 1100W±7% simple and easy to assimilate core technology which includes fine optimization of integrated circuit micro-structure, advanced chip packaging technology system-level power, and cooling technology.